ghimireaacs/ghimireaacs.github.io/_posts/2025-07-06-Installing-Arch-Linux-Hard-Way.md

 ### Verify partitions

+`lsblk`

-	`lsblk` - notice there is no partition on your disk
+- notice there is no partition on your disk

 ### Partitioning

-	`cgdisk /dev/sdc`
+	cgdisk /dev/sdc

 - Press any key to continue